yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ 📞 White Pages
 Find your information here: [https://www.whitepages.com/](https://www.whitepages.com/), and then opt out here: [https://www.whitepages.com/suppression_requests](https://www.whitepages.com/suppression_requests)

 You will need to provide a phone number and enter an opt-out code when you receive the phone call.
 Opt-out information is available here: [https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing](https://support.whitepages.com/hc/en-us/articles/115010106908-How-do-I-edit-or-remove-a-personal-listing).
 You can also send a request here [https://support.whitepages.com/hc/en-us/requests/new](https://support.whitepages.com/hc/en-us/requests/new).
 (Including multiple options because these sites have a tendency to disappear.)
 Sometimes, information is removed from White Pages but not White Pages Premium, so make sure to double-check for your listing.
-Also, White Pages also owns [411.com](https://www.411.com/), so check for your information there.
+White Pages also owns [411.com](https://www.411.com/), so check for your information there.
 The opt-out is the same.

 ### Xlek
 (formerly Cubib?)
 Look up your information at [https://www.xlek.com/](https://www.xlek.com/).
 Opt out at [https://www.xlek.com/optout.php](https://www.xlek.com/optout.php).
-You’ll need to submit a separate opt-out request for each item you’d like removed
+You’ll need to submit a separate opt-out request for each item you’d like removed.

-### � ZoomInfo
+### ZoomInfo
 Check to see if your information is on ZoomInfo by filling out this form:[https://www.zoominfo.com/update/remove](https://www.zoominfo.com/update/remove).
 Opt out if it has an email on record—they will email you a code.
 ZoomInfo appears to have moved towards focusing primarily on business rather than individuals.

 ## Special Circumstances